Deltares/Koswat/docs/reference/koswat_strategies.md

     3. Add a buffer (`StrategyInput.structure_min_buffer`) by updating the adjacent's positions of this cluster with the same values as in step 1.

 3. Merge all masks into a 1-dimensional array where the cell's value is the maximum between the available masks.
-    - This is done to prevent that a buffer of a "higher" demanding measure such as `CofferDamReinforcement` is replaced by a "weaker" one.
+    - This is done to prevent that a buffer of a "higher" demanding measure such as `CofferDamReinforcementProfile` is replaced by a "weaker" one.

 4. Update the locations with their new associated reinforcement.
 The resulting mask contains the index of the measure to be applied in the [measure's order](#measure-order).